Cronenbrogues/cronenbroguelike/DEVELOPERS.md

 ## Game Config

-To enable various gameplay tweaks, modify `game_config.json` in the root `cronenbroguelike` directory.
+To enable various gameplay tweaks, `cp game_config.json.example game_config.json` in the root `cronenbroguelike` directory.
 This file recognizes the following parameters:

 - `num_rooms`: an integer specifying how many rooms to place in the floor.
 - `extra_commands`: a Boolean specifying whether to add various extra commands, including [cheat](#cheats).